-- Hemp seed oil is rich in vitamin D, which makes it helpful in the absorption of calcium, especially in vegetarians.
+- It is rich in vitamin D, which makes it helpful in the absorption of calcium, especially in vegetarians.

 - The oil helps to get silky, thick hair, stronger nails, and much softer skin.

-- As it contains a sufficient amount of omega-9 fatty acids, calcium, and potassium, it provides moisture to the skin, detoxifies and cleans the skin without blocking the pores.
+- As it contains a sufficient amount of omega-9 fatty acids, calcium, and potassium, it provides moisture to the skin and detoxifies and cleans the skin without blocking the pores.

-- Hemp seed oil protects against a number of diseases including cancer and cardiovascular diseases.
+- Hemp seed oil protects against some diseases including cancer and cardiovascular diseases.

 - Hemp seed oil is also beneficial in many women’s health-related issues including premenstrual issues.